 John Thune grew up in Murdo, South Dakota.
 His interest in politics was sparked at a young age after making five of six free throws during a freshman high school basketball game.
 He was later greeted by a spectator who said, “I noticed you missed one.”
-That spectator happened to be well-known sports enthusiast and South Dakota U.S. Representative Jim Abdnor.
+That spectator happened to be a well-known sports enthusiast and then-South Dakota U.S. Rep. Jim Abdnor.
 The introduction was the start of a friendship that ignited John’s career in public service.

-John’s attraction to public service took him to Washington, D.C. to work for that sports enthusiast and then-U.S. Senator Jim Abdnor.
+John’s attraction to public service took him to Washington, D.C., to work for that sports enthusiast and then-U.S. Sen. Jim Abdnor.
 He then served at the Small Business Administration under an appointment from President Ronald Reagan.

-In 1989, John and his family returned to South Dakota, where he served as the Executive Director of the South Dakota Republican Party.
-In 1991, Governor George S. Mickelson appointed him the State Railroad Director, a position he held until 1993, when he became Executive Director of the South Dakota Municipal League.
+In 1989, John and his family returned to South Dakota, where he served as the executive director of the South Dakota Republican Party.
+In 1991, then-Gov. George S. Mickelson appointed him to be state railroad director, a position he held until 1993, when he became executive director of the South Dakota Municipal League.

-In 2010, John was elected to serve a second term in the U.S. Senate in a rare unopposed race.
-He was only the third Republican and the only South Dakotan to run unopposed for the U.S. Senate since direct elections were created in 1913.
+In 2010, John was elected to serve a second term in the Senate in a rare unopposed race.
+He was only the third Republican and the only South Dakotan to run unopposed for the Senate since direct elections were created in 1913.
 John was elected to a third term in 2016.

-John and his wife Kimberley live in Sioux Falls, South Dakota and have two grown daughters, Brittany and Larissa.
+John and his wife Kimberley live in Sioux Falls, South Dakota, and they have two grown daughters and five grandchildren.
 In his free time, John enjoys spending time with his family, pheasant hunting, and running.